HARVARD DIVINITY SCHOOL,

-Swartz Hall is the center of academic, administrative, and student life at the Harvard Divinity School.
-The historic building houses classrooms, a lecture hall, a multi-faith chapel, and faculty and staff offices.
-ABA completed a master plan that assessed the existing conditions, established a preservation approach, studied program needs, and developed a phased plan for renovation and expansion.
-In the first project following the master plan, ABA renovated classrooms in Swartz Hall, introducing new technology and flexible furnishings to accommodate traditional and emerging teaching methodologies.
+Built in 1911, Swartz Hall is the center of academic, administrative, and student life at the Harvard Divinity School, the first nonsectarian theological institution in the United States.
+In 2010, ABA completed a master plan that assessed existing conditions and program needs, established a preservation approach, and developed a phased plan for renovation and expansion.
+In the first project following the master plan, ABA renovated several classrooms in Swartz Hall, introducing new technology and flexible furnishings to accommodate traditional and emerging teaching methodologies.

-The Old Stack Wing, containing five levels of book shelving, has been redesigned to create classrooms, workplace, and a new multi-faith worship and prayer space reflecting the multiple faith traditions at HDS.
+The Old Stack Wing, previously containing five levels of book shelving, has been redesigned to create three levels of classrooms, workplace, and a new multifaith worship and meditation space reflecting the multiple faith traditions at the Divinity School.

-Project Team: Philip Chen AIA, Ann Beha FAIA, Ed Rice AIA, Ji-Hye Ham, Amit Oza (ABA); Structures North Consulting Engineers (Structural); Altieri (MEP); Stephen Stimson Associates (Landscape); Haley Aldrich, Inc. (Geotechnical); Nitsch Engineering (Civil); Green International Affiliates, Inc. (Site Survey); Simpson Gumpertz & Heger (Envelope); Kalin Associates (Specifications); Shawmut Design and Construction / Daedalus Projects, Inc. (Cost / CM); Sladen Feinstein Integrated Lighting (Lighting); Acentech (Acoustics); Code Red Consultants (Code); RICCA Design Studios (Food Service); Atelier Ten (Sustainability); Syska Hennessy Group (Elevator); Campbell McCabe (Hardware); Feldman Land Surveyors (Laser Scanning); Peter Vanderwarker (Photography)
+Project Team: Philip Chen AIA, Ann Beha FAIA, Ed Rice AIA, Ji-Hye Ham AIA, Ian Miller AIA; Carl Damas; Amit Oza; Mark Pantano; Kristen Starheim; Sarah Rivard (ABA); Shawmut Design and Construction (Construction Management); Structures North Consulting Engineers (Structural); Altieri (MEP); Stephen Stimson Associates (Landscape); Haley Aldrich, Inc. (Geotechnical); Nitsch Engineering (Civil); Green International Affiliates, Inc. (Site Survey); Simpson Gumpertz & Heger (Envelope); Kalin Associates (Specifications); CHA (formerly Daedalus Projects, Inc.) (Cost); Sladen Feinstein Integrated Lighting (Lighting); Acentech (Acoustics); Code Red Consultants (Code); RICCA Design Studios (Food Service); Atelier Ten (Sustainability); Syska Hennessy Group (Elevator); Campbell McCabe (Hardware); Feldman Land Surveyors (Laser Scanning); Chuck Choi (Photography)